Jeepers Creepers (2001 film)

 Jeepers Creepers is a 2001 horror film written and directed by Victor Salva.
 It stars Gina Philips and Justin Long as siblings returning home for spring break who encounter a violent truck driver portrayed by Jonathan Breck.
-The film takes its name from the 1938 song, featured in the film under a version by Paul Whiteman.
+The film takes its name from the 1938 song, featured in the film in a version by Paul Whiteman.
 Patricia Belcher and Eileen Brennan also appear in supporting roles, with Salva making a cameo appearance.

 The film was a co-production between the United States and Germany, with United Artists co-financing the American Zoetrope title.
 It filmed in various towns in Florida starting in August 2000 after Salva convinced the studios to cast Phillips and Long with the help of executive producer Francis Ford Coppola, who had previously financed his directorial debut Clownhouse (1989).
 Due to unforeseen budget cuts, Salva rewrote the third act during production.

 The film was theatrically released by United Artists and Metro-Goldwyn-Mayer on August 31, 2001.
 It was a commercial success, grossing $59 million on a $10 million budget, despite mixed reviews from critics praising the first half over the second.
 It spawned a media franchise that includes two sequels and a reboot.

 Plot

 Trish Jenner and her brother Darry are traveling home from college for spring break.
 As they drive through the Florida countryside, an old truck violently tailgates them but eventually passes.
-During their drive, they discuss the urban legend of Kenny and Darla, a senior prom couple who disappeared in 1978.
+During their drive, they discuss the urban legend of Kenny and Darla — a senior prom couple who disappeared in 1978.
 They later see the same truck parked next to an abandoned church.
 The driver, wearing a large trenchcoat, dumps what appears to be corpses wrapped in blood-stained sheets into a large pipe sticking out of the ground.
 The driver then notices them, giving chase and forcing them off the road.

 With the driver gone, Darry convinces Trish to return to the church.
-Hearing strange noises coming from the pipe, Darry crawls inside with Trish holding onto his feet.
-Darry then falls into the pipe, which leads into the church basement.
+Hearing strange noises coming from the pipe, Darry crawls inside with Trish holding on to his feet.
+Darry slips down the pipe into the church basement.
 There he finds a dying man with stitches running down his abdomen, as well as many corpses sewn to the walls and ceiling, including those of Kenny and Darla.

-Escaping the place, Darry and Trish flee to a nearby diner.
-However, they receive a cryptic call from a woman, who predicts their imminent danger.
+Darry and Trish seek refuge at a nearby diner where they receive a cryptic call from a woman alerting them to imminent danger.
 She mentions a future encounter with a cat lady and playing the song "Jeepers Creepers", suggesting that one of them will meet a terrifying fate while hearing it.
 Darry proceeds to call the police.
 The siblings later learn from a waitress that the truck driver broke into their car, sniffed their laundry and looked like he "really liked it".